TRAVEL STORIES: VIETNAM (pt. 1)

 I stop and wait for him to catch up, ready to give him "polite insult".
 To my surprise, instead of suspicion, his face is filled with concern and a tinge of fear.
 He tells me that Saigon is very dangerous and I shouldn't be going out alone at this time (it was around 6pm but you could tell it was going to start getting dark soon).
 I relax.
 I've heard this a few times before too; I am often warned of the dangers of going out alone in foreign countries, but I am always as careful as I possibly can be (I might actually do a post of this in future).
 He tells me that thieves targeted tourists, that if I were to get attacked on the street onlookers would mind their business and asked if would I like for him to book me a taxi.
 I assure him that I won't be out long, I just want to get some local snacks (another travel ritual of mine) at the corner store I saw on my way to the hotel and come back.

 "Madam, you should leave your bag, phone and headphones at the hotel then."
 This is when I really got concerned.
 You see, in my experience, locals are never worried by the dangers portrayed in the news, they know exactly how exaggerated they are and have a true understanding of the incidence of crime in their city.
 For the concierge to be this worried... it gave me second thoughts.

-When I returned, the concierge looked so happy to see me but I saw him shake his head when he thought I wasn't looking, "These crazy foreigners".
-I liked most of the snacks I selected and did a lot more exploring the next day but I made sure to only walk around with essentials which most definitely did not include Apple headphones.
+When I returned, the concierge looked very happy to see me but I saw him shake his head when he thought I wasn't looking, "These crazy foreigners".
+I liked most of the snacks I selected and did a lot more exploring the next day, but I made sure to only walk around with essentials which most definitely did not include Apple headphones.

 Ask locals for an accurate assessment of risk within the city